Walter White (activist): Investigative and journalistic work

-White used his appearance to increase his effectiveness in conducting investigations of lynchings and race riots in the American South.
-He could "pass" and talk to white people as one of them, but he could talk to black people as one of them and identified with them.
+White continued his investigative work.
 Such work was dangerous: "Through 1927 White would investigate 41 lynchings, 8 race riots, and two cases of widespread peonage, risking his life repeatedly in the backwaters of Florida, the piney woods of Georgia, and in the cotton fields of Arkansas."
+With his keen investigative skills and light complexion, White proved to be the NAACP's secret weapon against white mob violence.